alphagov/government-service-design-manual/service-manual/user-centered-design/introduction-to-user-research.md

 ---
 layout: detailed-guidance
-title: An introduction to user research
+title: An introduction to user research techniques
-subtitle: Basing your service on user needs and user input
+subtitle: Ways to understand your users and their needs
 category: user-centered-design
 type: guide
 audience: